vak365/AIDLab/Lab Guide.md

     In the script above, replace `<password>` with the actual password of the login.

-4. Create the `asa.sql.staging` user in `SQLPool01` using the following script:
+4. Create the `asa.sql.staging` user in `SQLPool01` (not in master database) using the following script:

     ```sql
     CREATE USER [asa.sql.staging]